JarleSoelie/gate_pCT/README.md

 4. Define the pencil beam and TPS plan<br />
 */gate/source/protonScanning/setPlan PlanDescriptionToGate.txt*, this file contains the spot positions and weights used to radiate the phantom.
 The one listed is for the head phantom.
 Should be changed if you are using a different phantom (See Helge E.S.
 Pettersen for a handy python script...).<br />
 */gate/source/protonScanning/setSourceDescriptionFile Source-Properties7mm.txt*, this is the source description (pencil beam properties) and contains the scanning magnets, energy, spot size, and divergence.
 The 7mm and 3mm options have been empirically found to produce a 7mm and 3mm spot size at the isocenter with the pencil beam window placed 50cm from the isocenter.
-Typically you want the 7mm beam...
+Typically you want the 7mm beam... <br />
 REMEMBER to set the correct number of protons (spot weight multiplied by the number of spots from planDescription file)!

-(The rotation parameter is mandatory in this simulation framework to get the correct output filenames and ensure rotation of the CTP phantoms.)
+(The rotation parameter is mandatory in this simulation framework to get the correct output filenames and ensure rotation of the CTP phantoms.)<br />
-To run a full pCT scan with the settings set in main.mac, do the following in your terminal:
+To run a full pCT scan with the settings set in main.mac, do the following in your terminal:<br />
 *./runScan.sh <rotation_start> <rotation_end> <rotation_increment>*

-E.g. A full 360 degree scan every 2 degrees (=180 projections)
+E.g. A full 360 degree scan every 2 degrees (=180 projections)<br />
 *./runScan.sh 0 360 2*

-If doing a pRad, only give it degrees to get a single projection:
+If doing a pRad of the water based phantoms, only give it degrees to get a single projection:<br />
-No rotation in pRad
+No rotation in pRad<br />
 *./runScan.sh 0 0 1*

-However, if doing a pRad of the head phantom from its side, rotate the head 90 degrees:
+However, if doing a pRad of the head phantom from its side, rotate the head 90 degrees:<br />
 *./runScan.sh 90 90 1*